Bladder Neck Suspension

 - You will be able to eat and drink gradually after surgery.
 You will begin with ice chips or clear liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then eat soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

-- Ice will be applied between your legs for 15 to 20 minutes every hour, or as directed.
-Ice helps prevent tissue damage and decreases swelling and pain.
+- Ice will be applied between your legs to decrease pain and swelling.
+Ice may be applied for 15 to 20 minutes every hour as needed.

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.